-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-4.1 All personnel shall receive food safety training, appropriate to their job responsibilities.
-R • All personnel shall receive training in the food safety policy and plan, food safety procedures, sanitation and personal hygiene appropriate to their job responsibilities.
-Personnel shall receive training at hire and refresher training at prescribed frequencies, and as needed.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-4.1 All employees and workers shall receive food safety training, appropriate to their job responsibilities.
+R • All employees and workers shall receive training in the food safety policy and plan, food safety procedures, sanitation, and personal hygiene appropriate to their job responsibilities.
+Employees and workers shall be trained to notify a designated individual if a food safety risk is identified.
+All concerns are promptly considered, and when appropriate to the circumstance, acted upon.
+Employees and workers shall receive training at hire, refresher training at prescribed frequencies (at least annually), and retraining when deficiencies are identified, and as required by prevailing regulation.
 Documentation of training is available.
 Auditor reviews program of required training and examines training records for evidence of compliance.
 Operation shall develop and deliver required training.
-G-4.2 Personnel with supervisory food safety responsibilities shall receive training sufficient to their responsibilities. • The individual designated for food safety responsibilities demonstrates knowledge of food safety principles.
-Food safety designate has completed at least one adequate food safety course/workshop, by job experience or as required by prevailing regulation.
+G-4.2 Employees and workers with supervisory food safety responsibilities shall receive training sufficient to their responsibilities. • The individual designated for food safety responsibilities demonstrates knowledge of food safety principles.
+Food safety designate has sufficient on the job training/experience or has completed at least one adequate food safety course/workshop, or as required by prevailing regulation.
 Auditor reviews the evidence of the individual's training relevant to produce food safety, such as a degree or course certificate or receipt, or attendance at a relevant food safety meeting, company training record, and/or auditor interview.
 Individual must obtain demonstrable food safety training.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-4.3 Contracted personnel are held to the relevant food safety standards as they would be as employees.
-R • Operation shall have procedures and/or records to demonstrate that contracted personnel whose activities can affect food safety have been informed of and, to the extent that can be verified, are in compliance with the relevant requirements of this standard.
-Auditor reviews Operation's evidence that contracted personnel are trained to the same food safety requirements as employees would be and, if practical during the audit, observes contracted personnel for compliance.
-Operation obtains evidence, trains or discontinues using contracted personnel.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-4.3 Contracted workers are held to the relevant food safety standards as they would be as employees or workers.
+R • Operation shall have procedures and/or records to demonstrate that contracted workers whose activities can affect food safety have been informed of and, to the extent that can be verified, comply with the relevant requirements of this standard.
+Auditor reviews operation's evidence that contracted workers are trained to the same food safety requirements as employees and workers would be and, if practical during the audit, observes contracted workers for compliance.
+Operation obtains evidence, trains, or discontinues using contracted workers.

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 10 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 12 of 181